Poornamith/OpenCVAndroidProject/ReadMe.md

     - Remedy: Set the Project view to "Project"
         <pre>
-        Locate <projectName>\OpenCVLibraryXXX\src\build.gradle
+        Locate \\..projectName..\OpenCVLibraryXXX\src\build.gradle
-        change the following to the current available versions in the Android Studio that you are currently working with (check the build.gradle file in <projectPath>\app\build.gradle)
+        change the following to the current available versions in the Android Studio that you are currently working with (check the build.gradle file in \\..projectPath..\app\build.gradle)

         compileSdkVersion 14
         buildToolsVersion "19.1.0"